 As a widow or widower, you may face financial challenges that didn't exist when your spouse was alive.
 You may now have less (or more) money than you had in the past or you may need to plan a new financial strategy to provide for your children.

 After your spouse dies, it's time to discuss estate planning issues with your attorney or financial adviser.
 Start by updating your own will.
 You may need to rethink how you want your assets distributed at your death and to name a new executor (if your spouse was named in your original will).
 You may also need to name new beneficiaries and guardians for your children (if any).
 In addition, it would be wise to write new planning documents, such as a letter of instruction, a power of attorney, a health care proxy, or a living will.

 If you were the beneficiary of any retirement plans owned by your spouse, you may have to choose new investment vehicles if you receive the distribution outright.
 If you had named your spouse beneficiary of any retirement plans that you own, request beneficiary change forms from your employer or the plan administrator.
 In addition, you may want to meet with your financial planner or adviser.
 They can help you project your retirement income requirements and formulate a new retirement-planning strategy.

 You'll have new insurance needs when your spouse dies.
 If your health insurance was provided through your spouse's employer, find out if you'll be covered automatically or if you'll receive continued coverage through Consolidated Omnibus Budget Reconciliation Act (COBRA).
 You may need to buy a new life insurance policy or designate a new beneficiary.
 Meet with your life insurance agent to discuss this.

-Caution: Since you may not receive bills for insurance under COBRA, make sure you know when, where, and how to make payments.
+Caution: Since you may not receive bills for health insurance under COBRA, make sure you know when, where, and how to make payments.

 22. Tax Considerations